 - SPIN Funding Database: Find a broad range of funding opportunities from federal, governmental, international, private and corporate funders.

 Advance Clinical and Translational Research (Advance-CTR)

 Advance Clinical and Translational Research (Advance-CTR, U54GM115677) is a statewide Institutional Development Award for clinical and translational research (IDeA-CTR) funded by the National Institute of General Medical Sciences.
 Based at Brown University, Advance-CTR is a statewide collaboration between Rhode Island’s primary academic institutions, hospital systems, and community organizations.
 Advance-CTR supports Rhode Island investigators through funding, research resources and services, and professional development offerings.
-Ultimately, Advance-CTR aims to fuel discoveries and collaborations that are responsive to the health priorities and disparities of Rhode Island’s diverse communities.
+Advance-CTR aims to enhance "Health through Discovery" by fueling discoveries and collaborations that are responsive to the health priorities and disparities of Rhode Island’s diverse communities.

 Advance-CTR comprises two Administrative Cores (the Administrative Core and the Tracking and Evaluation Core), two Award Cores (the Pilot Projects Program and the Professional Development Core), and three Service Cores (the Biostatistics, Epidemiology, and Research Design Core, the Biomedical Informatics, Bioinformatics, and Cyberinfrastructure Enhancement Core, and the Community Engagement and Outreach Core).